mykolwu/chess-engine/README.md

 # chess-engine
-An engine built with negamax to beat stockfish (just kidding, it can beat me tho :p)
+An engine built with negamax to beat stockfish (just kidding, it can beat me tho :p).